 Continuous Ketone Monitoring (CKM) for Patients with Diabetes: What Practitioners Need to Know About This New Technology

-An Enduring CME Activity – 1.0 CEUs | 1 Hour Session
+Earn Free CME Credit – 1.0 CEUs | 1 Hour Session

 *To receive credit you must complete/pass the post-test and submit a program evaluation.
 Your certificate will auto-generate for download.*

-The DKA Crisis in Diabetes: Understanding Risks and the Need for Better Monitoring Explore the high prevalence and severe risks of Diabetic Ketoacidosis (DKA), particularly in Type 1 Diabetes (T1D).
-This topic covers DKA pathophysiology, common risk factors, and symptoms.
+Explore the high prevalence and severe risks of Diabetic Ketoacidosis (DKA), particularly in Type 1 Diabetes (T1D).
+This topic covers DKA pathophysiology, common risk factors, and the signs and symptoms of DKA.
 We’ll critically examine limitations of current urine and blood ketone (BHB) testing, establishing the urgent clinical need for advanced real-time solutions like Continuous Ketone Monitoring (CKM) to enhance patient safety in diabetes care.

-Continuous Ketone Monitoring (CKM): Technology Fundamentals and Clinical Advantages Understand Continuous Ketone Monitoring (CKM) as a key advancement in diabetes technology.
+Understand Continuous Ketone Monitoring (CKM) as a key advancement in diabetes technology.
 Learn how CKM continuously measures Beta-Hydroxybutyrate (BHB) levels, providing real-time ketone data and actionable alerts.
-This session highlights CKM’s benefits over traditional methods, including earlier ketosis detection, proactive DKA prevention, and an overview of the emerging CKM device landscape.
+This free CME session highlights CKM’s benefits over traditional methods, including earlier ketosis detection, proactive DKA prevention, and an overview of the emerging CKM device landscape.

-Actionable CKM Data: Interpretation for DKA Prevention and Treatment Protocols Master the practical application of CKM for improved clinical decision-making.
+Master the practical application of CKM for improved clinical decision-making.
 This crucial module provides a systematic guide to interpreting continuous ketone data, understanding BHB level thresholds, and responding effectively to CKM alerts.
 Learn evidence-based DKA prevention strategies and treatment algorithms for CKM users, including insulin adjustments and sick day management to prevent DKA.

-CKM Integration: Enhancing Clinical Workflow and Patient Empowerment Discover strategies to seamlessly integrate Continuous Ketone Monitoring (CKM) into your clinical workflow, including managing CKM patient data, urgent ketone alerts, and leveraging CKM for remote patient monitoring.
-Emphasis is placed on effective patient education: teaching individuals to use their CKM device, interpret ketone data, and respond to alerts for improved diabetes self-management.
+Discover strategies to integrate Continuous Ketone Monitoring (CKM) into your clinical workflow, including managing CKM patient data, urgent ketone alerts, and leveraging CKM for remote patient monitoring.
+Emphasis is placed on effective patient education, including teaching individuals to use their CKM device, interpret ketone data, and respond to alerts for improved diabetes self-management and how to treat DKA.

-Future of CKM: Driving Adoption, Innovation, and Improved Diabetes Outcomes Examine the evolving landscape and future of Continuous Ketone Monitoring (CKM) technology, including its potential integration with Automated Insulin Delivery (AID) systems.
+Examine the evolving landscape and future of Continuous Ketone Monitoring (CKM) technology, including its potential integration with Automated Insulin Delivery (AID) systems.
 Discuss strategies to accelerate CKM acceptance, drawing lessons from CGM adoption, and address barriers like clinician training to ensure successful CKM implementation for superior DKA prevention and diabetes management.

 PROGRAM OVERVIEW

-- Overview and introduction to Continuous Ketone Monitoring (CKM)
+• Overview and introduction to Continuous Ketone Monitoring (CKM)

-- How to educate patients about DKA
+• How to educate patients about the signs and symptoms of DKA

-- Benefits of CKM devices to prevent or reverse DKA
+• Benefits of CKM devices to prevent or reverse DKA

 LEARNING OBJECTIVES